Your First Day

 Complete the following forms as soon as possible:

 - Standard of Conduct Acknowledgement (PDF, 256KB)

-- Information Management and Information Technology Agreement (PDF, 27KB)
+- Appropriate Use of Government Information and Government Information Technology (IM/IT) Agreement (PDF, 106KB)

 - Personal and Emergency Contact Information form (PDF, 28KB)

 Review this important occupational health and safety information and learn about your office's fire and earthquake safety information.